Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 ![debug_button](docs/Images/debug_button.png)

 2. If everything went well, you should see the onboard LEDs turning on.
-The blue and the green LEDs will be on all the time and the yellow one blinks every 5 seconds to confirm the telemetry has been sent to Azure.
+A blue LED means that the WIFI is connected.
+The green LED will be on when the device is connected to the hub and the yellow LED blinks every 5 seconds to confirm the telemetry has been sent to Azure.
+If the red LED is on, then there is an authentication error with Azure.

 ## Calling a direct method on the device

 1. On your device window on Azure, click Direct Method
 2. On the direct method window, type blink on the Method Name, type {"duration":3}  on the payload, and click "Invoke method".
-3. You should see the red LED turning on for 3 seconds and then turning back off again.
+3. You should see the red LED turning on for 3 seconds and then turned back off again.

 ![direct_method](docs/Images/direct_method.png)